dherault/semantic-graphql/README.md

 To prevent GraphQL names collisions, you can edit the name directly (see the [override section](#overriding-default-values)) or specifify prefixes for ontology namespaces.
 The names of the generated GraphQL objects will be prefixed.
-RDF, RDFS and OWL ontologies are by default prefixed with "Rdf", "Rdfs" and "Owl".
+RDF, RDFS and OWL ontologies are by default prefixed with "rdf", "rdfs" and "owl".
 So a fragment on rdfs:Resource should be "on RdfsResource".

 ```